The Only Jewish Girl in the Village

 “You really came from so far to bring me these beautiful things?”
 Varvara asked Yael.

-How wonderful to let this Jewish girl left alone because of war, this Jewish woman left alone to a life of poverty, this precious child of God know that she is not alone, that people remember her.
-Holding the food Yael brought her, on behalf of Christians who love her, Varvara promised, “I will look at it and remember you.”
+And now, as Ukraine again faces upheaval and chaos, this Jewish girl left alone because of war, this Jewish woman left alone to a life of poverty, this precious child of God knows that she is not alone, because she has friends on the ground, caring for her basic needs, especially during times of trouble.